FAQ

 We have sensitive data.
 Will running automation tests guarantee that no human has access to our IP and data?

 If you need custom guarantees about sensitive data, get in touch with us directly.
-Currently, executing a test with automation does not expose any data to human testers.
-In general, though, this is not something we can guarantee for every test.
+Currently, executing a test with automation does not expose any data.

 What if the page takes time to load?
 Is there a “wait” function, or does the test fail?